 The anxiety was so bad it pushed me to end what was the most significant relationship of my life at that point.
 The pain, fatigue, and anxiety were so debilitating I honestly didn’t know if after 7 years in school, if I’d be able to finish the last two months.

 My internship had me working with a daily patient load of 30 + people and each day felt like a marathon of effort just to survive.

-So while at first it felt like a slap in my face, really it was the wake up call I needed.
-I was suffering and I needed to first accept that and then make changes fast or else I was headed toward a full blown autoimmune disorder or worse.
+So while it felt like a slap in my face at first, really it was the wake up call I needed.
+I was suffering and I needed to first accept that and then make changes fast, or else I was headed toward a full-blown autoimmune disorder or worse.

 But I had to face the facts: